 • Road: Direct access to the M90 corridor linking to Edinburgh, Perth and the Scottish motorway network

-• Rail: Rosyth rail station on the Fife Circle Line, with connections to Edinburgh and Fife towns
+• Rail: Rosyth rail station on the Fife Circle Line, with connections to Edinburgh and Fife towns.
+Railhead connecting to the East Coast Mainline.

 • Port/marine: Deep-water port facilities with international and domestic shipping access